A Landowner's Morning: Publication history

 In 1856, before Tolstoy signed a contract with The Contemporary, he promised a story to its main rival, Notes of the Fatherland.
 It was the era of a new tsar, when writers could say more about problems in Russia such as the serfdom, and when Turgenev published A Hunter's Notes.
 Tolstoy at the time was writing a large work called Novel of a Russian Landowner, which he considered then the most important of his works.
 Even at the beginning of his career, Tolstoy regarded writing as serving a social purpose, and not as existing solely for entertainment, and the novel was to be, as he said, "novel with a purpose": "I shall give an account of the evil of [the Russian?] government and if I find it satisfactory, then I shall devote the remainder of my life to working out a plan for an aristocratic, electoral system of government joined with a monarchic system, on the basis of existing alternatives.
 Here is an aim for a virtuous life."
 However, Tolstoy didn't continue working on it, and instead, he extracted a story from the written part of his novel.
 "A Landowner's Morning" was published in December 1856 in Notes of the Fatherland.

 Plot

-The main character of the story is Prince Nekhliudov, the semi-autobiographical character also featured in Tolstoy's trilogy Childhood, Boyhood and Youth; Nekhliudov is also the main character of Tolstoy's last novel Resurrection.
+The main character of the story is Prince Dmitri Nekhliudov, the semi-autobiographical character also featured in Tolstoy's trilogy Childhood, Boyhood and Youth; Nekhliudov is also the main character of Tolstoy's last novel Resurrection.
 The story tells about Nekhliudov's efforts to become a good manager of his property and to assist his serfs at the same time.